ADmad/cakephp-social-auth/README.md

 $middleware->add(new \ADmad\SocialAuth\Middleware\SocialAuthMiddleware([
     // Request method type use to initiate authentication.
     'requestMethod' => 'POST',
+    // Login page URL.
+In case of auth failure user is redirected to login
+    // page with "error" query string var.
+    'loginUrl' => '/users/login',
     // URL string or array to redirect to after authentication.
     'loginRedirect' => '/',
     // Boolean indicating whether user identity should be returned as entity.